y0n1/CppND-System-Monitor/README.md

 4. Alternatively, you can use the Docker file located inside the `.devcontainer` directory in order to setup an environment with everything you need.

 ## Operating Systems supported
-Currently on Linux is supported, I'll add support for other platforms when I'll have the time 😎
+Currently only Linux is supported, I'll add support for other platforms when I'll have the time 😎

 ### ncurses
 [ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
 This project relies on ncurses for display output.